New York City Fire Code

 The New York City Fire Code and the following additional resources may be viewed on this website:

-- Fire Code
+- Overview of Fire Code (click to view)

 - Table of contents (HTML links to individual chapters)

-Local Law 37 of 2009 (effective August 28, 2009) relating to delegation of Fire Code enforcement authority to New York City Department of Environmental Protection.
+Local Law 37 of 2009 (effective August 28, 2009) relating to the delegation of Fire Code enforcement authority to New York City Department of Environmental Protection.

 Local Law 64 of 2009 (effective February 4, 2010) relating to requirements for construction site standpipe alarm systems, and notification procedures and work restrictions when such systems are out of service.

 Local Law 2 of 2013 (effective May 7, 2013) relating to place of assembly permits.

 Local Law 1 of 2014 (effective February 4, 2014) relating to the exemption of religious and charitable organizations from fees for Fire Department permits, inspections and witnessed performance tests.
 For additional information about this law, click here.